What is a non-sparking wrench?

 Are you interested in learning more about Non-Sparking Tightening Tools?
 Contact us today to secure an expert consultation!

-This type of tool is made from nonferrous metal, which means they are alloys that don’t contain iron.
+These tools are made from nonferrous metals, which means they are alloys that don’t contain iron.
 They have two unique properties.
-First, non spark tools, as the name suggests, do not spark.
+First, non-sparking tools, as the name suggests, do not spark.
 This makes them perfect for jobs involving flammable conditions.
-The second unique property, again due to the absence of iron, is that they are also non magnetic tools.
+The second unique property, again due to the absence of iron, is that they are also non-magnetic tools.
 Working on hospital equipment like MRI machines is made possible by these tools.

 There are a few different alloys that these great tools are made from.

-• Beryllium Copper is the strongest and hardest copper alloy, boasting a tensile strength of 1280-1480 MPa.
+- Beryllium Copper: This is the strongest and hardest copper alloy, boasting a tensile strength of 1280-1480 MPa.
 Beryllium copper tools are a must-have for the toughest jobs.

-• Brass tools are a bit more expensive, they are durable, and have an aesthetic shine.
+- Brass: Though a bit more expensive, brass tools are durable and have an aesthetic shine.
 These tools can stain, but that doesn’t degrade their quality.

-• Bronze is conductive, but does not spark.
-These tools have a long history in mechanical engineering and combat and are an excellent addition to any toolkit.
+- Bronze: This metal is conductive but does not spark.
+These tools have a long history in mechanical engineering and are an excellent addition to any toolkit.

-• Aluminum Copper is a lightweight alternative to many of the heavier copper based alloys.
-Though less strong than beryllium blends, this alloy can hold its own.
+- Aluminum Copper: A lightweight alternative to many of the heavier copper-based alloys.
+Although not as strong as beryllium blends, this alloy holds its own.

-If you are a young professional craftsman or welder that’s looking to build a respectable toolkit for a lucrative career to come, non sparking tools are essential.
-There will be many projects which will require you to work in highly flammable areas, or on magnetic equipment that could yank the tools right out of your hand.
+If you are a young professional craftsman or welder looking to build a respectable toolkit for a lucrative career to come, non-sparking tools are essential.
+Many projects will require you to work in highly flammable areas or on magnetic equipment that could yank the tools right out of your hand.
 If you are interested in getting these tools, shop our website, or contact us for more information.

-Commonly used hand tools are often manufactured of steel alloys.
+Commonly used hand tools are often made of steel alloys.
 Preferred “non-sparking” metals have less tensile strength than steel used to make tools.
-A lower tensile strength means the metal has less strength or resistance to tearing apart when stretched under test conditions.
-It also means that these tools are softer, wear down more quickly than ordinary steel tools, and must be dressed more frequently.
+Lower tensile strength means the metal has less resistance to tearing apart when stretched under test conditions.
+It also means these tools are softer, wear down more quickly than ordinary steel tools, and must be dressed more frequently.

 “Non-sparking,” “spark reduced,” “spark-resistant,” or “spark-proof” tools are names given to tools made of metals such as brass, bronze, Monel metal (copper-nickel alloy), copper-aluminum alloys (aluminum bronze), or copper-beryllium alloys (beryllium bronze).